-I am a lecturer in Applied Mathematics and member of the Systems Biomedicine group.
+I am a lecturer in Applied Mathematics and member of the Living Systems Mathematics group.
 My research focuses on the development of computational methods to systematically construct and analyse quantitative models of biochemical and neural systems.
 A particular focus of my work is combining machine learning with evolutionary algorithms to optimise highly-parametrised predictive models.

 My doctoral work addressed the modelling of the neural networks underlying eye movement control and the tremor disorders resulting from their malfunction.
 Subsequently, I worked on modelling the low-level visual processing controlling attention during the viewing of multistable images.
 I then carried out further postdoctoral research on computational modelling of gene regulatory networks, in particular circadian clocks, during which I also worked with developmental biologists on using agent-based modelling to understand intracellular pore formation, and with computer scientists on using process algebras to represent and simulate biochemical networks.